tangrams/cartography-docs/get-started.md

 * Tron: `5.0.0` and later
 * Walkabout: `6.0.0` and later

-Earlier versions of Mapzen basemap styles used `256` pixel sized tiles before September 2017.
+Earlier versions of Mapzen basemap styles used `256` tiles before September 2017.